NoshinXD/grad_ML_project/README.md

 We also implement a Neural Network model which can be found inside "notebooks/NeuralNetwork/NeuralNetwork.py".
 The analysis is done in "notebooks/NeuralNetwork/NN_analysis.ipynb" We use popular MNIST dataset to train and test our model.

-As the bonus task, we implemented an AutoEncoder to detech Fraudulent Handwritten Signatures
+As the bonus task, we implemented an AutoEncoder to detech Fraudulent Handwritten Signatures.

 To run the models do the following steps: